所屬分類:報告與見解發佈時間:2026-03-06

 Selection of Key Performance Indicators (KPIs) Assessment:

-An issuer’s selection of clear and robust key performance indicators (KPIs) that are material to its sustainability strategy is an important consideration when we assess our Alignment Score.
+An issuer/borrower's selection of clear and robust key performance indicators (KPIs) that are material to its sustainability strategy is an important consideration when we assess our Alignment Score.
 When evaluating the alignment of selection of KPIs, we consider the following sub-factors:

-o Definition: We assess whether KPIs are clearly defined and disclosed.
+1. Definition: We assess whether KPIs are clearly defined and disclosed.
 Positive considerations include a precise description of the KPIs, including units of measurement, scope (i.e., the entities or operations to which the KPIs apply), calculation methods, and the rationale and process for selecting the KPIs.

-o Historical disclosure: We understand the company's historical data and goals and assess whether KPIs have been identified and disclosed in the past few years.
+4. Historical disclosure: We understand the company's historical data and goals and assess whether KPIs have been identified and disclosed in the past few years.
 We pay more attention to those KPIs that have been used over a period of time as well as the company's historical data and goals.

-o Qualification verification: We assess whether qualified independent experts or auditors have been involved in the verification of the KPI at the date of issuance and history, allowing us to understand the importance of the target to the entity.
+5. Qualification verification: We assess whether qualified independent experts or auditors have been involved in the verification of the KPI at the date of issuance and history, allowing us to understand the importance of the target to the entity.

 Calibration of Sustainability Performance Targets (SPTs) Assessment:

-Clearly defined sustainability performance targets (SPTs) are calibrated, aligned with the issuer's sustainability strategy and represent significant ambition to achieve its stated objectives, factors that influence our view of the quality of a deal or framework structure.
+Clearly defined sustainability performance targets (SPTs) are calibrated, aligned with the issuer/borrower's sustainability strategy and represent significant ambition to achieve its stated objectives, factors that influence our view of the quality of a deal or framework structure.
 In assessing the alignment of calibration of SPTs, we consider the following sub-factors:

-o Disclosure: We assess the level of transparency provided in the definition of SPTs.
+2. Disclosure: We assess the level of transparency provided in the definition of SPTs.
 Relevant elements of transparency include timelines, baselines, and triggering events for implementing SPTs.

-o Target observation time: The target’s observation date is important because its positioning can lead to opportunistic behavior and misleading data.
+4. Target observation time: The target’s observation date is important because its positioning can lead to opportunistic behavior and misleading data.

 Instrument Characteristics Assessment:

-o Impact on company reputation: Extensive disclosures, including to investors or lenders, carry a positive weight in our assessment.
+1. Impact on company reputation: Extensive disclosures, including to investors or lenders, carry a positive weight in our assessment.

 Reporting Assessment:

-Lianhe Green believes that transparent reporting of key performance indicators (KPIs) and sustainability performance targets (SPTs) supports the quality of the structure or finance framework of sustainability-linked instruments.
-In assessing reporting alignment, we consider the following sub-factors:
+Lianhe Green believes that transparent reporting of KPIs and SPTs supports the quality of the structure or finance framework of sustainability-linked instruments.

 Verification Assessment:

-Commitments to post-issuance reviews on the Sustainability Performance Targets (SPT), including the type and frequency of external verification of post-issuances, are relevant to our assessment of alignment with the principal score.
-In assessing validation alignment, we consider the following subfactors:
+Commitments to post-issuance reviews on the SPT, including the type and frequency of external verification of post-issuances, are relevant to our assessment of alignment with the principal score.

 Appendix